saeidsaadatigero/List-API-Store/Shopping List API/README.md

 ## About
 saeidsaadatigero@gmail.com
-a sample shoping list API with Postgresql database for learning
+a sample shoping list API with Postgresql database
+I learn and use API of this project
 ## Features
 The goal of this project is to provide a uniform API for both web and mobile frontend shopping list applications.
 With this API;